thegworld/gtx-browser/docs/tour_of_luci_ui.md

 **Is there a list of Known Issues?**

-_A list of known user interface issues can be viewed in [Chromium bugs](https://bugs.chromium.org/p/chromium/issues/list?q=label%3Aluci-knownissues-ui)._
+_A list of known user interface issues can be viewed in [GTx Browser bugs](https://bugs.chromium.org/p/chromium/issues/list?q=label%3Aluci-knownissues-ui)._

 **What happened to Masters?**